feldera/feldera/docs/sql/udf.md

 The SQL statement `CREATE FUNCTION` can be used to declare new functions whose implementation is provided separately in Rust.

-The implementation of these functions is provided to the compiler in a separate file, whose name is specified using the `--udf` flag.
+The implementation of these functions must be provided to the Rust compiler in a separate file.
+Moreover, when the SQL program contains user-defined functions, the compiler will generate an additional output file named `protos.rs` containing the signature for all the Rust user-defined functions.

 The following example shows a user-defined function: